ericc3141/infsketch/README.md

-# infinisketch
+# infsketch

-Every sketching app on the planet lets you draw and erase.
+Draw and erase.
-Fewer give you an infinite canvas.
+On an infinite canvas.
-Fewer can do it at a moment's notice.
+At a moment's notice.

 This definitely isn't the last sketching app you'll need, but hopefully the first.